nextmat/quixote/README.md

     percentage.last #=> 58

-If you want to enforce a certain starting value, just set last to whatever you want:
+If you want to enforce a certain starting value, you can provide that as well:

-    percentage.last = 60
+    percentage = Quixote.new(start: 15, min: 0, max: 100, range_by: 10)

 By default each following value will range up or down by a random value up to a max of `range_by`.
 To get a series of stateful values just call `#next`:

     percentage.next #=> 64
     percentage.next #=> 66
     percentage.next #=> 58

-You can use `#last` to retrieve the most recently generated number or move the range to a number you select at any time.

 This makes it trivial to generate stateful runs of any length you want: